Assembly Election Results 2021: The Election Commission has banned all victory processions due to the Covid surge.

 Here are the top 10 updates on assembly election results 2021:

-Mamata Banerjee’s Trinamool Congress in Bengal is leading in 205 seats, though the BJP seems to have made gains since the 2019 national elections.
+Mamata Banerjee’s Trinamool Congress is facing a tight race in Bengal, where the BJP seems to have made gains since the 2019 nationa elections.
 The Chief Minister’s Trinamool and the BJP ran a bitter, no holds barred campaign that defied Covid safety rules as well as the poll code.
-But Mamata Banerjee is trailing the BJP’s Suvendhu Adhikari – her former close aide — in Nandigram, which is the most-watched fight in Bengal.

-In Assam, the BJP is leading in 76 of the 126 seats, far ahead of its nearest rival Congress, which campaigned hard to reclaim its one-time bastion.
+In Assam, the BJP crossed the half-way mark in early leads, ahead of its nearest rival Congress, which campaigned hard to reclaim its one-time bastion.

-In Tamil Nadu, the DMK is well ahead of the ruling AIADMK, which has an alliance with the BJP.
-MK Stalin’s DMK and its allies are leading in 139 seats and the AIDMK, in 93.
+In Tamil Nadu, the DMK crossed the half-way mark in early leads, ahead of the ruling AIADMK, which has an alliance with the BJP.

 Voting for these elections took place in March and April, just as India started reporting thousands of fresh coronavirus infections every day.
 On March 14, two weeks before the first phase, there were fewer than 25,000 new cases a day.
 On March 27 there were around 62,000 and, by April 29, there were well over 3.5 lakh per day.
 On Saturday, new cases reached a record daily high of 401,993, the biggest across the world.